 CAT measures success in the purrs of the cats in our care.

-We use the nationally recognized shelter statistic gathering and reporting methods as set forth in the Asilomar Accords.
+As a participating shelter in the Asilomar Accords, CAT uses nationally recognized shelter statistic gathering and reporting methods.
 You can review our detailed annual statistics by clicking on the links to the left.
 (You might find it helpful to check out these definitions of Asilomar terminology.)
 The collection and publication of this data is sponsored by Maddie’s Fund.

 CAT collects and shares our shelter statistics as a founding member of the Animal Shelter Alliance of Portland (ASAP).
 You can find statistics from all ASAP partner shelter and for the coalition as a whole here.

 Each adoption, donation, and other interaction with you and fellow cat lovers brings us closer to fulfilling our mission to save the lives of homeless, unwanted, sick, and injured cats and to work with our community to provide feline expertise and quality programs and services for people and cats. .